connexcs/docs/docs/did.md

 To add a new inbound number, follow the steps shown below:

- 1. Click on the **'+'** button.
+ 1. Click the **`+`** button.

 ![alt text][did-img-2]

- 2. Fill out the details of the popup.
+ 2. Fill in the details of the form.

 ![alt text][did-img-3]

-3. Click Save button, once the accurate details have been filled out.
+3. Click the **`Save`** button.

 ### Refresh the List

-You can also refresh all the details of the **DID** section, anytime, to get the updated list.
+You can refresh the details of the **DID** section anytime to see an updated list.
+To do this, simply click the **`Refresh`** button.

-Just give a click on **Refresh** button and the list will get updated with latest saved details .

 ### Delete a DID

-You can also delete a DID from the list.
+To delete a DID from the list:

 1. Select a DID that needs to be deleted.
 2. Click the **trash** icon, which is next to *Refresh* button.

+[EKS]: <> (Add if true: "**Warning:** deleting records is permanent, and the DID cannot be recovered once it is confirmed)

 ### Edit the DID details

-1. Click on the DID name, from the DID column list.
+To edit DID details from the DID screen:

-2. A pop up will open with pre-populated data.

-3. Edit the desired details.
+1. Select a DID by clicking its name.
+2. A window will open similar to the 'Add a DID' screen where you can alter any of the available details.

-4. Click the **Save** button.
+3. Click the **`Save`** button.

-The edited information will now be SAVED!

 ### Searching text field

-You can also search the details related to **DID section** in the text field, that is at the top right of the page.
+You can search the details in DID records by entering keywords in the text field at the top-right:

 ![alt text][did-img-4]